programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 max	9406.000000	178.000000	65.000000	34.000000	28.000000	39.000000	115.000000	43.000000
 ```

 We can see that the standard deviation and the mean values vary significantly between the `word_count` column and the other columns.
-When working with metrics such as Euclidean distance in the k-means algorithm, different scales between the columns can become problematic.
+When working with metrics such as Euclidean distance in the *k*-means algorithm, different scales between the columns can become problematic.
 Thus, we should standardize the data before applying the clustering algorithm.

-Furthermore, we have an significant standard deviation in almost every column and a vast difference between the 75% percentile value and the maximum value, particularly in the `word_count` column.
+Furthermore, we have an significant standard deviation in almost every column and a vast difference between the 75th percentile value and the maximum value, particularly in the `word_count` column.
 This indicates that we might have some noise in our dataset, and it might be necessary to get rid of the noisy data points before we continue with our analysis.
-Therefore, we only keep those data points in our data frame with a word count within the 90% percentile range.
+Therefore, we only keep those data points in our data frame with a word count within the 90th percentile range.

 ```Python
 ninety_quantile = df_authors["word_count"].quantile(0.9)